Scholar Societies

 Dr. Khaled Adjerid | T 12:30-1:45p

 Those interested in and pursuing STEM fields have often felt like they were exempt from the conversation on society.
 They have often been excluded from discussions regarding the ethical implications of the progress that they pay a key role in.
 In this class, we will use various lenses to view the technical advancements in big data, science and engineering, including those that you may be working on in the coming four years.
-We will examine the global, societal, economic, and environmental implications of subjects such as ethics of big data, AI, social media, digital media, large scale engineering projects, scientific research , medicine and big pharma, and more, focusing on examples found in the NOLA area.
+We will examine the global, societal, economic, and environmental implications of subjects such as ethics of big data, AI, social media, digital media, large scale engineering projects, scientific research, medicine and big pharma, and more, focusing on examples found in the NOLA area.
 The topics will be brought to life by local guest speakers from local organizations such as Glass Half Full or Green Light NOLA as well as trips to one or more of the following: NASA Michoud, Mardi Gras World, the Superdome, and a Flood Abatement Pumping Station.

 Technology & Healthcare Innovations for the World

 The tools and technologies used in technological advancements, including healthcare, are often designed for well-resourced settings.
 In our society, we will explore how those technologies work (or don’t work) in the rest of the world, starting here at home in New Orleans.
 In this scholarly society, we consider locations that may not have the same resources as we do in most of the USA, especially considering the implications of healthcare tools and technologies designed for both diverse environments and diverse populations.
 We will explore innovations and innovators who are making contributions in this field.
 Conservation with faculty members at Tulane, discussion of inspiring stories of technological innovation, as well as online meetings with innovators in global health will provide topics for discussion of ways to incorporate design for all.
 Some prospective events include a screening of healthcare and technology related documentary films, and a trip to the Mobile Medical Museum or the WWII Museum.
-Dr. Adjerid will also facilitate several conversations on topics relevant to innovation in engineering for global health and technology.
+Dr. Green will also facilitate several conversations on topics relevant to innovation in engineering for global health and technology.

-Dr. Khaled Adjerid, Profesor of Practice, Biomedical Engineering | BIO
+Dr. Mykel Green, Assistant Professor, Biomedical Engineering | BIO

 Required Courses